noahkw/acmetk/docs/installation.rst

       -keyout /etc/ssl/resty-auto-ssl-fallback.key \
       -out /etc/ssl/resty-auto-ssl-fallback.crt

-Restart both services:
+Copy the bootstrap broker systemd unit file, enable the service and start it.
+Then restart the other services.

 .. code-block:: bash

+   sudo cp acme-broker/conf/broker_bootstrap.service /etc/systemd/system
-   sudo systemctl restart broker.service sudo systemctl restart openresty.service
+   sudo systemctl enable broker_bootstrap.service sudo systemctl start broker_bootstrap.service sudo systemctl restart broker.service sudo systemctl restart openresty.service

 The broker's directory should now be available at :code:`https://my-broker.com/directory`.
+The bootstrap broker's directory is at :code:`http://localhost:8181/directory` and only accepts requests from localhost.
+The port is configurable in the :code:`broker_bootstrap.service` unit file.
+If it is changed there, then OpenResty's :code:`nginx.conf` needs to be pointed to the correct directory (line 25).

-It may take up to a minute after the first request until the proxy does not use the self-signed cert anymore.
+It may take up to a minute after the first request until the reverse proxy does not use the self-signed cert anymore, because it needs to first acquire a valid cert signed by Let's Encrypt from the bootstrap broker.

 Docker
 ######